munas-git/CODM-Review-Analysis-and-Predictions/README.md

 Finally, creating web app for the model and hosting online

 ### Project work summary
-- Scraping data (Reviews and corresponding rating) with self built web crawler/scraper
+- Scraping data from google play store (Reviews and corresponding rating) with self built web crawler/scraper
-- Converting scraped data into data frame then saved as csv
+- Converted scraped data into data frame then saved as csv
 - Sentiment analysis (NLP)
 - Training of ML model for classification with processed data
 - Build web app: Front end with HTML & CSS, Back-end with Python (Flask)